arcade-lab/tia-infrastructure/README.md

 With a bitstream ready, we can now set up our FPGA infrastructure.
 Our test utilities assume that the Zynq FPGA is on its own NIC on the test workstation at 192.168.0.2.
-Once the Zynq system is booted using the SD card image we build previously, it should be possible to SSH and use the modest userspace Yocto provides to us to verify everything is working.
+Once the Zynq system is booted using the SD card image we built previously, it should be possible to SSH using the `root` password `root` (hence the need for the private subnet) and use the modest userspace Yocto provides to us to verify everything is working.

-From the test system, we can now invoke our test managers to run tests and (optionally extract performance counter data).
+From the test workstation, we can now invoke our test managers to run tests and (optionally extract performance counter data).
 The test mangers (`petm`, `qtm`, and `btm`) all take the bitstream file, clock frquency, platform file and a tests JSON manifest file as arguments.
 For example to run the tests from the MICRO paper on a quartet from the main infrastructure directrory.